 “Hmmm,” said Mr. Grow.
 “What’s a living history project?”

 “Well actually, it’s one of my favorites.
 This project lets you bring history to life!
-After researching a famous person, kids write monologues and dress like the people in their biographies.”
+After researching a famous person, kids write monologues and dress like the people in their biographies.
+It’s a wax museum right in your classroom.”

 Ms. Sneed pulled a square page from her file.
 Her eyes crinkled.
 “Here’s an example.
 Actually, this is a picture of my own daughter.
 When she was in fourth grade, she researched Orville Redenbacher.”